 This program will benefit Criminal Court/District Court practitioners looking to expand their practice to include felony grand jury practice as well as experienced criminal defense attorneys looking to further strengthen their current grand jury practice.

-Andrew is a federal and state trial lawyer.
+Andrew is an experienced federal and state trial lawyer.
 His practice focuses on white-collar criminal defense, government and internal investigations, representing licensed professionals in misconduct and disciplinary proceedings, and advising corporations on regulatory matters and in commercial transactions.
-He has significant trial experience in both federal and state court and has tried cases involving allegations ranging from fraud, embezzlement, conspiracy, racketeering, and money laundering to murder and federal weapons possession.
+He has tried over twenty-five criminal cases to verdict in federal and state courts, ranging from allegations of fraud, embezzlement, conspiracy, racketeering, and money laundering to murder and federal weapons possession.
 In addition to his trial and pre-trial litigation successes, Andrew has helped many clients under government investigation or subpoena avoid criminal charges and other sanctions altogether.

-Andrew currently represents corporations across a broad spectrum of industries.
+Andrew represents corporations across a broad spectrum of industries.
 His diverse individual clientele includes corporate officers, directors, members of the financial services industry as well as doctors, lawyers, artists and musicians.
-Andrew frequently represents individuals who are either the target of a grand jury investigation or have been served with a grand jury subpoena.
-Additionally, Andrew is a member of the Criminal Justice Act (CJA) Panels for both the Southern and Eastern Districts of New York, where he represents indigent criminal defendants charged in federal court.
+Andrew frequently represents individuals and corporations who are the target of a grand jury or regulatory investigation or have been served with a grand jury or trial subpoena.
+Additionally, Andrew is a member of the federal Criminal Justice Act (CJA) Panels for both the Southern and Eastern Districts of New York.

-Prior to joining Sichenzia Ross Ference LLP, Andrew was a founding member of a boutique litigation firm in New York City.
-Before entering private practice, Andrew began his legal career as a Trial Attorney at The Legal Aid Society’s Manhattan Criminal Defense Practice, where he represented over 1,500 indigent criminal defendants.
+Prior to joining Sichenzia Ross Ference LLP, Andrew was a founding Partner of a boutique criminal defense and civil rights litigation firm.
+Before entering private practice, Andrew began his legal career as a Trial Attorney at The Legal Aid Society’s Manhattan Criminal Defense Practice, where he represented over 1,500 criminal defendants.

-Andrew frequently lectures on all matters of criminal defense.
-He has been a faculty member of the New York State Bar Association’s Trial Academy held at Cornell Law School.
-In 2017, Andrew was selected by the New York State Bar Association to demonstrate a homicide summation to the Trial Academy students.
-Most recently, at the 2020 Virtual Trial Academy, he lectured on New York State Grand Jury Practice.
+Andrew frequently lectures on all matters of criminal defense with a particular focus on defending against white-collar investigations and representing corporations and individuals subpoenaed to appear before federal and state grand juries.
+In 2020, he has lectured extensively for the New York State Bar Association and Lawline on topics concerning grand juries and investigations.
+Andrew is a faculty member of the New York State Bar Association’s Trial Academy, held yearly at Cornell Law School.
 For the past few years, Andrew has hosted a series of criminal defense CLEs in New York City entitled “Being Heard at Hearings,” which featured some of the top criminal defense practitioners in the metro area.
-Andrew has also guest lectured at Cardozo School of Law and Touro Law School and has previously served as a faculty member at The Legal Aid Society’s New Lawyer Training Program.
+He has also guest lectured at Cardozo School of Law and Touro Law School and has previously served as a faculty member at The Legal Aid Society’s New Lawyer Training Program.